k9chen/k9chen.github.io/_pages/about.md

 My research focuses on translating the neuropathological mechanisms of [nervous system disorders](https://www.ninds.nih.gov/health-information/disorders) into novel diagnostic and therapeutic tools for clinical applications.
 Of secondary interest to my research is analyzing the [neuroethics](https://www.ninds.nih.gov/current-research/focus-tools-topics/focus-neuroethics#:~:text=Neuroethics%20is%20a%20field%20that,identity%2C%20consciousness%2C%20and%20autonomy.) of brain intervention technologies on patient wellbeing in the context of delivering quality care and conducting clinical trials.

-The following information is not needed, but is included for signaling purposes: I have a special affection for sci-fi novels, political satire, and sundubu-jjigae.
+The following info is not needed, but is included for signaling purposes: I have a special affection for sci-fi novels, political satire, and sundubu-jjigae.
 In case anyone is interested, my [NeuroTree](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3465338/) is viewable [here](http://neurotree.org/neurotree/tree.php?pid=936347&pnodecount=4&cnodecount=2&fontsize=1).
 <hr>